omidteimoori/node-red-opcua-otmr/README.md

 # Node-RED OPCUA-OTMR Node

-The `@omidteimoori/node-red-opcua` Node-RED node allows seamless communication with OPC UA servers.
+The `node-red-opcua-otmr` Node-RED node allows seamless communication with OPC UA servers.
 It enables you to read, write, and subscribe to values from specific Node IDs — ideal for industrial automation and IoT applications.

 ## Features